 Generally speaking, your doctor will compare how much carbon monoxide they expect you to exhale to the amount of carbon monoxide that you actually exhale.

 If you exhale anywhere from 75 to 140 percent of the amount that they predicted you would, your test results may be considered normal.
 If you exhale between 60 to 79 percent of the amount predicted, your lung function may be considered mildly reduced.
 A test result below 40 percent is a sign of severely reduced lung function, with a result below 30 percent making you eligible for Social Security disability benefits.

 If your doctor determines that your lungs aren’t diffusing gas at the level they should be, there may be a number of causes.
 The following conditions may lead to abnormal results:

 - pulmonary hypertension, or high blood pressure in the arteries of the lungs

 - pulmonary embolism (PE), or a blocked artery in the lung

 - hemorrhage in the lung

-If your doctor suspects your lungs are not working properly, he or she may order several tests in addition to the lung diffusion test.
-One is spirometry.
-This measures the amount of air intake and how fast you can exhale it.
-Another test, lung volume measurement, determines lung size and capacity.
-The combined results can help your doctor better figure out what is wrong and what measures can be taken to provide symptom relief.
+If your doctor suspects your lungs aren’t working properly, they may order several tests in addition to the lung diffusion test.
+One such test is spirometry.
+This measures the amount of air you take in and how fast you can exhale it.
+Another test, lung volume measurement, determines your lung size and capacity.
+It’s also called a lung plethysmography test.

+The combined results of these tests can help your doctor figure out what’s wrong and what steps can be taken to relieve your symptoms.